 - Contact Department of Computer Science

-Degree Requirements (Be sure to read the Continuation page)
+Degree Requirements (Be sure to also read the Requirements for Continuation page)

 The Master of Science degree in Computer Science requires a minimum of 30 units of graduate courses with at least an overall 3.0 grade point average.